mnemnion/JLpeg.jl/Plans.md

 `IThrow` and `IThrowRec` differ based on whether the grammar has a recovery rule with the label name; the latter has an offset to the recovery instruction (other differences TBD).

-`lpeglable` adds two booleans, `labenv` and `predchoice`, to each stack frame, and an `insidepred` de-facto register (local variable inside the dispatch loop, so same thing).
+`lpeglabel` adds two booleans, `labenv` and `predchoice`, to each stack frame, and an `insidepred` de-facto register (local variable inside the dispatch loop, so same thing).

 The essential distinction is that `labenv` is `true` anytime we have any sort of PredChoice on the stack, and `predchoice` itself means we're inside an actual predicate choice (and not an ordinary choice, within a predicate choice or not).
 These are both `false` in call frames.